How to Use Travel Points

 As a very general outline, here are the miles I’d recommend you accrue based on the regions you’re hoping to visit and how you’d like to get there.
-If you need inspiration, check out my Trip Reports to see products I’ve flown and places I’ve been using miles and points.
+If you need inspiration, check out the OMAAT Trip Reports to see products we’ve flown and places I’ve been using miles and points.

 It’s sometimes good in the offseason and from the West Coast, while it’s virtually impossible over peak dates from the East Coast.
 A fixed-value points currency could help if you need to travel over peak dates, in which case the Barclaycard Arrival is great.
 Otherwise British Airways Avios are great if originating on the West Coast, and Singapore Airlines KrisFlyer miles if originating on the East Coast.

 This is where a flexible point currency comes in handy – so you can direct points to the right programs at the right times.